 Applied Law for Social Work Practice: this module begins with an introduction to the functions of law in social work.
 Students will gain an understanding of sources of law, such as statutes, regulations and case law.
 There will be an exploration of what it means for social work to be a legally mandated profession and how the law

 Assessed Practice 2: 85 days of practice placement under the supervision of a practice teacher

 Students who complete the above four modules will be eligible for the Pg Diploma (which is the SSSC-accredited professional qualification)

 Students who complete the above four modules and dissertation will be eligible for the full MSc.

 UWS graduates enjoy excellent reputations with employers, working in local authority social services; the voluntary or independent sectors; and in health or education.
 Careers also involve children and families, community care or criminal justice.

 Students will undertake placements in both years of their MSc programme.
 Practice learning is assessed through portfolios produced by the students in which they are required to demonstrate what they have achieved and understood while engaged in direct social work practice.
 Students are supervised by qualified practice teachers.

-This MSc is accredited by the Scottish Social Services Council (SSSC).
-Upon successful completion of this degree graduates are eligible to apply for registration with the SSSC or other social work regulators throughout the United Kingdom.
+The Postgraduate Diploma (PgDip) component of this degree is accredited by the Scottish Social Services Council (SSSC).
+Upon successful completion of the PgDip degree graduates are eligible to apply for registration with the SSSC or other social work regulators throughout the United Kingdom.